WWE News: Former Universal Champion Reveals He Has Signed A New Five-Year Deal With WWE

 Kevin Owens captured the NXT Championship one time and he’s already been a six-time champion since hitting the main roster of WWE.
 He has been the United States Champion three times, the Intercontinental Champion twice, and is a one-time Universal Champion, but that’s only the beginning.

 Currently, he’s not in the title picture, but he’s involved in a great storyline where he has an on-again/off-again friendship with Sami Zayn.
-It’s one of the most intriguing storylines in all of WWE, and it keeps better every single week on Monday Night Raw.
+It’s one of the most intriguing storylines in all of WWE, and it keeps getting better every week on Monday Night Raw.

-Owens recently spoke with TVA Sports in Canada about a number of topics, and Wrestling Inc. brought forth the highlights, but one truly stands out and it’s that he has recently signed a new long-term deal with WWE.
+Owens recently spoke with TVA Sports in Canada about a number of topics, and Wrestling Inc. reported the highlights, but one truly stands out, and it’s that Owens recently signed a new long-term deal with WWE.

-TVA Sports wasted no time in getting right to the point and they asked Kevin Owens about the new deal he signed which he was proud to do.
+TVA Sports wasted no time in getting right to the point and they asked Kevin Owens about the new deal he signed, which he was proud to do.

 “Hopefully I do not see why I will not finish my career with WWE.
 I just recently signed a new five-year contract with them.
 I do not intend to go anywhere when my contract ends.
 If the WWE wants to continue, if I want to continue and my family is ready for me to continue, I do not see why it would not happen.